 Verify has been tested using the version numbers stated above.
 Please avoid using earlier application versions than those stated.

-The reference data is accessed using a Persistent Volume (PV); it is downloaded using the installmanager chart and accessed by the spatial-api chart.
+chart.
 The provided yaml files mount a local volume and will need updating/replacing with the details of your PV.
-The values.yaml files for both charts have storage properties for configuring the PV.
+The values.yaml

-You will need to create a data storage folder for install manager.
+You will need to create a data storage folder for install manager

 Currently, to store all the data you will need at least 250Gi of storage and downloading it will take several hours.
 If you’re not using all datasets however, you will need less storage and the download will be quicker.